kenmcgarry/DrugSideEffects/R/README.md

 + **Integrate** the various the sources of the disparate data in a coherent way.
 So far the system has been a series of isolated analyses, each important in its own right but lacking an overarching synthesis.
 The usual way in the literature is to generate a 'fingerprint' that integrates the presence or absence of a parameter using '1s' or '0s', a method that typically generates huge arrays.

 + **Comparison** with existing methods - might be problematic as not all the software is freely available.
 Maybe at least two will be necessary for an evaluation.
-So far I have evaluated the usefulness/accuracy of the system by checking if my top ten drugs have appeared in the literature as likley candidates for repurposing.
+So far I have evaluated the usefulness/accuracy of the system by checking if my top ten drugs have appeared in the literature as likely candidates for repurposing.
 The results so far support our method.

 #### `Ken McGarry, Monday, 24th April 2017.`